 During Medicare’s Annual Enrollment Period (October 15 – December 7), you may see more in the news about Medicare fraud.
 To help retirees, here is some information on how to avoid Medicare scams.

 What is Medicare Fraud?

 Medicare fraud is “when Medicare is billed for services or supplies you never receive.”
-The wrongdoer could be a doctor, a health care professional, a con artist or even an organization who has or gained access to your personal information (like your Social Security number, Medicare number, etc.).
+The wrongdoer could be a doctor, a health care professional, a con artist or even an organization that has gained access to your personal information (like your Social Security number, Medicare number, etc.).
 This is different than incorrect billing.
-Occasionally, doctors or providers incorrectly submit a Medicare claim for services by using the wrong medical code which can impact the way your claim is processed and how much you might have to pay.
+Occasionally, doctors or providers incorrectly submit a Medicare claim for services by using the wrong medical code, which can impact the way your claim is processed and how much you might have to pay.
 This would not be considered Medicare fraud.

 The following are examples of fraudulent activity:

 - A health care provider bills Medicare for services you never received

 - A supplier bills Medicare for equipment you never received